-We will prepare the Plan's Form 5500, including required schedules, for the year ended December 31, 2020 based on information provided to you.
+We will prepare the Plan's Form 5500, including required schedules, for the year ended December 31, 2022 based on information provided to you.
 After we have completed the Plan's Form 5500 and required schedules, we will authorize the Plan to include our auditor's report on the financial statements and supplemental schedules with the Plan's Form 5500 filing.
-We will also assist in preparing the financial statements of the Plan in conformity with accounting principles generally accepted in the United States of America based on information provided by you.
+We will also assist in preparing the financial statements of the Plan in conformity with GAAP based on information provided by you.